Virginia Raggi

-Virginia Elena Raggi ([virˈdʒiːnja ˈraddʒi]; born 18 July 1978) is an Italian lawyer and politician who served as Mayor of Rome from 2016 to 2021 as part of the anti-establishment Five Star Movement (M5S).
-Raggi was both the first candidate from her party and first woman to be elected as mayor of Rome.
+Virginia Elena Raggi ([virˈdʒiːnja ˈraddʒi]; born 18 July 1978) is an Italian lawyer and politician who served as Mayor of Rome from 2016 to 2021.
+A member of the anti-establishment Five Star Movement (M5S), Raggi was first elected to the Rome city council in 2013.
+Raggi led her party to victory in 2016 municipal election, becoming the first woman and first M5S member elected mayor of Rome.
+Following the M5S' defeat in the 2021 Rome municipal election, Raggi left office as mayor.

 Background

 Raggi was born and raised in the Appio-Latino quarter of Rome, and studied law at the Roma Tre University, specialising in judicial and extrajudicial civil law.
 Despite not having any prior political experience, she credits the birth of her son for sparking her involvement in politics.
 She was previously a member of local neighborhood boards before joining the Five Star Movement for Rome district XIV in 2011.